|

 We recommend you view this video before taking any of the Media & News Literacy: Educational Workshops.

-View VideoCheck back here in early 2026 for information about a training toolkit and train-the-trainer sessions that will enable League volunteers to offer media and news literacy training to their community.
+View VideoCheck back here in the fall of 2026 for information about a training toolkit and train-the-trainer sessions that will enable League volunteers to offer media and news literacy training to their community.

 This list of resources, which the Local News Education and Advocacy Committee has found helpful, is not intended to imply endorsement of any organization or institution.